 Echeveria purpusorum (Rose) A.Berger

-Echeveria purpusorum is a small succulent with tight, usually solitary rosettes of deep olive-green, grey-green, or white-green and mottled with small irregular reddish-brown spots.
+Echeveria purpusorum is a small succulent that forms tight, usually solitary rosettes of deep olive-green, grey-green, or white-green and mottled with small irregular reddish-brown spots.
 It occasionally produces a few offsets.
-The rosettes slowly grow up to 3.2 inches (8 cm) tall and up to 3.2 inches (8 cm) in diameter.
+The rosettes slowly grow up to 3.2 inches (8 cm) tall and 3.2 inches (8 cm) in diameter.
 Leaves are ovate or triangular-ovate, sharp-edged, up to 1.6 inches (4 cm) long, and up to 1 inch (2,5 cm) wide.
-Flowers are scarlet red with yellow tips and appear in late spring on an up to 12 inches (30 cm) long stem.
+Flowers are scarlet red with a yellow tip and appear on an up to 12 inches (30 cm) long stem in late spring.

 How to Grow and Care